Kiffhost/exalted-scripture-understanding/Charms/Lunar/Dexterity/Subterfuge/Scale-Shedding Escape.md

   - "[[Quicksilver Second Face]]"
 ---
 Skulking Rat Spirit The Lunar slips away from her foes with a well-timed transformation.
-When the Lunar uses Quicksilver Second Face and makes a Stealth roll on the same tick, characters whose Initiative is lower than hers suffer a −3 penalty on their rolls against her Stealth.
+When the Lunar uses [[Quicksilver Second Face]] and makes a [[Stealth]] roll on the same tick, characters whose [[Initiative]] is lower than hers suffer a −3 penalty on their rolls against her [[Stealth]].
 Characters who weren’t aware the Lunar could shapeshift also suffer this penalty.
-Penalized characters who fail their roll lose 1 Initiative.
+Penalized characters who fail their roll lose 1 [[Initiative]].

 ## Protean
-Shifting into a shape with Tiny Creature or Minuscule Size lets the Lunar roll Stealth to enter concealment without needing a hiding place.
+Shifting into a shape with Tiny Creature or Minuscule [[Size]] lets the Lunar roll [[Stealth]] to enter concealment without needing a hiding place.